cuemacro/finmarketpy/README.md

 # Major contributors to PyThalesians

 * Saeed Amen - Saeed is the founder of Cuemacro (http://www.cuemacro.com), which deciphers how traders can use both existing and novel data sources to better understand macro markets.
-He is also managing director and co-founder of the Thalesians.
+He was also managing director and co-founder of the Thalesians.
 He has a decade of experience creating and successfully running systematic trading models at Lehman Brothers and Nomura.
 Independently, he runs a systematic trading model with proprietary capital.
 He is the author of Trading Thalesians – What the ancient world can teach us about trading today (Palgrave Macmillan).
 He graduated with a first class honours master’s degree from Imperial College in Mathematics and Computer Science.